 You had to know when the broadcast was on and tune in especially, or catch it by accident.
 Which you might if you had your TV on during the deserts of the day and ITV wasn’t broadcasting anything else.
 Which it might well not be doing, as it could only broadcast for a certain number of hours a day.

 The Engineering Announcements consisted of news and updates for technicians and salespersons in the United Kingdom, whose jobs involved the unbelievably complicated business of setting up and tuning TV sets.
-The programme was originally produced and transmitted by the ITA (Independent Television Authority), which was born in 1954 as the government regulator of independent television (ie: anything that was not the BBC).
+The programme was originally produced and transmitted by the ITA (Independent Television Authority).
+The ITA was born in 1954 as the government regulator of independent television (ie: anything that was not the BBC).

-The ITA became the IBA (Independent Broadcasting Authority) in 1972 when the Sound Broadcasting Act gave the Authority the burden of operating and maintaining the network of transmitters distributing their radio and TV programmes.
+The ITA became the IBA (Independent Broadcasting Authority) in 1972.
+That year, the Sound Broadcasting Act gave the Authority the burden of operating and maintaining the network of transmitters that distributed their radio and TV programmes.

 The Engineering Announcements were broadcast from 23 November 1970 until 31 July 1990.
 They’d begin with opening shots of the IBA building at Crawley Court, then a sonorous announcement: